-Stanford Summer Arts Institute is pleased to offer a variety of course offerings in Art History, Music, and Film to students currently in grades 8 through 11.
-Learn more about these courses below.
+Stanford Summer Arts Institute is pleased to offer a variety of course offerings in Architecture, Music, Art, and Film to students currently in grades 8 through 11.

 Other Course Offerings

-Please note that Architecture and Product Design courses are now offered within Engineering and Writing & Applied Arts in the Stanford Pre-Collegiate Summer Institutes.
+Please note that additional courses such as Screenwriting, Product Design, and Creative Writing are offered within the Stanford Pre-Collegiate Summer Institutes.

 Showing 6 of 6 courses Filter